This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Your Monstera plant may grow leggy if it does not get enough light, so it may get stretched out or etiolated, producing long, weak petioles and small leaves.

 A plant grows leggy when it tries to reach out for a light source.
 A leggy plant looks unpleasant and unkempt, indicating weak growth.
-To ensure that your plant grows appropriately, you should first offer some support, such as a pole.
+Providing support, such as a pole, would be best to ensure your plant grows appropriately.
 Next, you can prune the unhealthy leaves and shift your Monstera to a spot with more sunlight.

 Do All Monstera Plants Varieties Require the Same Exposure to Light?